Skip to Content

 Repeat this process until you have four sections.

-NOTE: We considered using a larger flat board to avoid gluing the sections together.
-However, we are glad we took the extra steps because the attachments look like shiplap and have more character than a flat board.
+NOTE: We considered using a larger plywood board to avoid gluing the sections together.
+However, we are glad we took the extra steps because the attachments look like shiplap and have more character and style than plywood.

 Prepare the Top Section